The Autoware Foundation Charter

 a) Any projects published and managed under the Foundation, unless explicitly stated otherwise, will be open source and Apache 2.0 licensed.

 a) The Board will approve an annual budget and is not permitted to approve spending in excess of the funds raised.
-The budget and the purposes to which it is applied must be consistent with both (a) mission of the Foundation, (b) the non-profit and tax-exempt mission of the Foundation, and (c) the aggregate goals of the Technical Projects.
+The budget and the purposes to which it is applied must be consistent with (a) the mission of the Foundation, (b) the non-profit and tax-exempt mission of the Foundation and (c) the aggregate goals of the Technical Projects.

-c) In the event an unbudgeted or otherwise unfunded obligation arises related to the Foundation, The Board will take the best efforts approach to address gap funding requirements.
+c) In the event an unbudgeted or otherwise unfunded obligation arises related to the Foundation, The Board will take a best-effort approach to address the gap funding requirements.

 a) The Board will have custody of and final authority over the usage of any fees, funds, and other cash receipts.